 Is there an afterlife?
 That can only be explained by people up above the sky having samosa and cutting chai in breezy summers.

 Afterlife to me is a beautiful zombie apocalypse that begins in an alternate reality.
 The concept of the afterlife is titillating to me.
 After death”, “Life after death”, and “Hereafter” has such a mysterious ring to it that you immediately want to turn into a scholar and research the heck out of the subject.
 Now, belief in an afterlife, which may be true-to-life or paranormal, as opposed to the belief in oblivion after death.

 What’s conjectured is the belief that an indispensable part of one’s identity or the consciousness stays to manifest after the passing of the physical body.
 The views, such as rebirths and deaths may occur again and again consistently until the point that the individual passes to a profound domain or another world.
 Wow!

 According to some shocking accounts of life after death on the Internet, heaven is real and some people have paid a visit.

 We almost dismiss the concept of the afterlife for lack of proof but there are people and scientists who confirm once and for all that there is indeed life after death.

 I personally think that a ‘dead person’ can even hear their own death being announced in their last moments.
-This is because a person’s mind and consciousness continue to work for a short period of time even after they’ve gone.
+This is because a person’s mind and consciousness continue to work for a short period even after they’ve gone.

 Once that happens, blood never again courses to the cerebrum, which implies mind-work ends momentarily.
 You lose all your brain stem reflexes — your gag reflex, your pupil reflex all that is no more.